vuestorefront/storefront-ui/apps/docs/components/components/input.md

 <!-- end react -->
 </Showcase>

-## Basic input in invalid state
+### Invalid State

-The input component when in invalid state.
+If you pass the `invalid` prop, the input will be styled to indicate an invalid state.

 <Showcase showcase-name="Input/InputInvalid">